 Under Italian Law, directors and officers (in their capacity as employers) have a duty of care towards their employees and are therefore responsible for their health and safety.
 Breaches of this duty of care can result from any non-compliance or accident occurred within the facility, regardless of an actual act or omission of such directors, as they are strictly liable in light of their role (posizione di garanzia).

-Some of our directors are currently subject to criminal proceedings in connection with their roles as employers, either for the Stevanato Group or for one of its subsidiaries, and in particular:
+Some of our directors have been subject to criminal proceedings in connection with their roles as employers, either for the Stevanato Group or for one of its subsidiaries, and in particular:

-•Sergio Stevanato is currently a defendant in two criminal proceedings: (i) before the Court of Padua (Italy) in respect of harm suffered by a former employee of Ompi S.r.l., one of our subsidiaries, allegedly as a result of being exposed to asbestos present in our facilities in the 1970s.
+- •Sergio Stevanato was a defendant in two criminal proceedings: (i) before the Court of Padua (Italy) in respect of harm suffered by a former employee of Ompi S.r.l., one of our subsidiaries, allegedly as a result of being exposed to asbestos present in our facilities in the 1970s.
 The proceedings started in October 2018 and relate to facts that allegedly occurred between 1967 and 1987, when Mr. Stevanato was an officer of Ompi S.r.l. between 1973 and 1979.
 The employee contracted pleural mesothelioma, allegedly as a result of his exposure to asbestos, which was present in the panels used to protect employees from heat (use of asbestos was not prohibited at the time).
 The employee died in 2020, and the charges against Mr. Stevanato have changed to manslaughter.
 The judged asked for the dismissal of the proceedings; and (ii) before the Court of Latina (Italy) in respect of an injury suffered by another employee of Ompi S.r.l. to his finger in 2014.
 The proceedings both commenced in 2014 and in a hearing of February 2, 2022, the judge acquitted the defendant of all alleged charges brought under both proceedings.

-- •Franco Stevanato is currently a defendant in a criminal proceeding before the court of Padua (Italy) in respect of harm suffered by an employee of Nuova Ompi S.r.l., one of our subsidiaries, as a result of a collision between forklifts, as a result of which an employee suffered a leg fracture.
+Particularly: (i) the first trial was closed by a judicial decree of dismissal in February 2022; and (ii) the second trial was closed in April 2022 because it was judicially ascertained that the criminal fact did not exist. - •Franco Stevanato is currently a defendant in a criminal proceeding before the court of Padua (Italy) in respect of harm suffered by an employee of Nuova Ompi S.r.l., one of our subsidiaries, as a result of a collision between forklifts, as a result of which an employee suffered a leg fracture.
 The proceedings started in May 2019 and relate to facts allegedly occurred when Mr. Stevanato was the Responsible for Health and Safety matters of Nuova Ompi S.r.l.
 Mr. Stevanato was found guilty in a summary judgment, which he appealed.
-Full trial has started and the next hearing originally scheduled for January 2022, has been postponed to May 10, 2022. - •Fabiano Nicoletti was a defendant in a criminal proceeding before the court of Padua (Italy) in respect of harm suffered by an employee of Nuova Ompi S.r.l.
-The employee held on to a production machine, on which a piece of broken glass had been left, to break an accidental fall.
-The proceedings started in spring 2018 and were dismissed on October 12, 2021.
+Full trial has started and after a hearing occurred in May of 2022 a witness hearing has been scheduled for February 21, 2023.